Ballistic Research Laboratory: Interior ballistics

 Interior ballistics research at BRL focused primarily on improving the propulsion of munitions and increasing the speed of Army missiles.
 In working toward this goal, BRL developed new propellants that provided more power and energy while maintaining stability and control.
 Such work entailed analyzing the chemistry of flames, the mechanics of the launching process, and the propellants’ physical and chemical properties.
-More specific objectives that the researchers word toward included increased muzzle velocity, better burning of propellants, the elimination of hang fires, the reduction of bore erosion, the reduction of muzzle flash and smoke, decreased gun weight, and better recoil mechanisms.
+Desired research targets included increased muzzle velocity, better burning of propellants, the elimination of hang fires, the reduction of bore erosion, the reduction of muzzle flash and smoke, decreased gun weight, and better recoil mechanisms.
 Early in its history, BRL's two principal objectives were to learn more about the fundamental processes of interior ballistics to design better guns and to develop more accurate methods of predicting how those guns would perform.
 This meant that many of the studies that the lab conducted concentrated on issues surrounding how the propellant interacted with the munition.
 BRL researchers also focused heavily on the physical chemistry of the propellants as well as the thermodynamic qualities of the powder gases produced from burning the propellant.
 BRL research in interior ballistics led to a wider range of propellants for different weapon systems that achieved higher velocities.
 As artillery technology became more sophisticated, BRL used its electronic computers to develop digital programs that simulated the interior ballistic performance of its weapon systems.
 Interior ballistic data from gun firings also helped BRL researchers create models to guide the design of future munitions.
 By the mid-20th century, the lab had started developing propellants for advanced rockets and large caliber ammunition.
 Researchers were also engaged in studies pertaining to ignition, combustion, weapon kinematics, and gun barrel erosion.